aviraljanveja/ML_Fundamentals/Models From Scratch/README.md

 - Models that are covered in theory chapters from scratch in Python.
-- Each model utilized for the same task, let us say hand-written digit classification.
+- Each model utilized for the same task, let us say MNIST hand-written digit classification.
-- Showcasing performance of different models of incresing complexity over the same task.
+- Hence, showcasing performance of different models of increasing complexity over the same task.
-- Starting from Perceptron, linear regression, logistic regression to SVM and Neural Networks.
+- Starting from Perceptron, Linear Regression, Logistic Regression to SVM and Neural Networks.